-Wondering what the most common type of cerebral palsy is?
+Spastic cerebral palsy is the most common type of cerebral palsy.

 What is the Most Common Type of Cerebral Palsy?

-The most common type of cerebral palsy is spastic cerebral palsy and it makes up about 80% of cerebral palsy cases.
+Spastic cerebral palsy makes up about 80% of all cerebral palsy cases.

 It occurs when there’s damage to the motor cortex of the brain.
 This area of the brain is responsible for the planning and control of voluntary movements.